General Dentistry

 An inlay procedure usually requires two appointments.
 Your first appointment will include taking several highly accurate impressions (moulds) that will be used to create your custom inlay and a temporary restoration.

 While the tooth is numb, the dentist will remove any decay and old filling materials.
 Space will then be thoroughly cleaned and carefully prepared, shaping the surface to fit an inlay restoration properly.
-A temporary filling will be applied to protect the tooth while a dental laboratory is made by your inlay.
+A temporary filling will be applied to protect the tooth while your inlay is being made by a dental laboratory.

 At your second appointment, your new inlay will be carefully and precisely cemented into place.
 A few adjustments may be necessary to ensure a proper fit and that your bite is comfortable.